lbiard/tradeoffs_pop_dynamics/README.md

 1. Licenses/restrictions placed on the data: CC0

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: https://doi.org/10.1086/730111

-3. Links to other publicly accessible locations of the data:
+3. Links to other publicly accessible locations of the data: https://doi.org/10.5281/zenodo.10656685

 4. Was data derived from another source?
 No

-5. Recommended citation for this dataset: Bliard Louis, Paniw Maria, Childs Dylan, Ozgul Arpat.
-(2024).
-Simulation code from "Population dynamic consequences of context-dependent tradeoffs across life histories".
+5. Recommended citation for this dataset: Bliard, L., Paniw, M., Childs, D., & Ozgul, A. (2024).
+Code from "Population dynamic consequences of context-dependent tradeoffs across life histories".
+The American Naturalist.
 [Data set].
-Zenodo.
+Zenodo. https://doi.org/10.5281/zenodo.10656685

 ## DATA & FILE OVERVIEW